rosell-dk/htaccess-capability-tester/README.md

 The library currently supports the following tests:

+- *RewriteTester* : Tests if rewriting works.
 - *SetRequestHeaderTester* : Tests if setting request headers in `.htaccess` works.
-- *RewriteTester* : Tests if rewriting works.
 - *GrantAllNotCrashTester* : Tests that `Require all granted` works (that it does not result in a 500 Internal Server Error)

-The following is on the way:
+- *PassEnvThroughRequestHeaderTester* : Tests if passing an environment variable through a request header in an `.htaccess` file works.
-- A test for examining if setting an environment variable in a rewrite rule works
+- *PassEnvThroughRewriteTester*: Tests if passing an environment variable by setting it in a REWRITE in an `.htaccess` file works.

 ## Full example:
 ```php